-24.3.10 Standing Academic Misconduct Panels (StAMPs)
+AM1.3.12 Standing Academic Misconduct Panels (StAMPs) & Investigatory Panels

 One of the overarching aims of the Academic Misconduct Policy is to ensure consistency of decision-making and judgements across academic departments and units in relation to the handling of academic misconduct cases.
-The Standing Academic Misconduct Panels (StAMPs) are the mechanism by which the University will ensure Academic Misconduct procedures reflect the assessment principles of consistency, clarity, transparency and equity.
+The Standing Academic Misconduct Panel (StAMP) is the mechanism by which the University ensures Academic Misconduct procedures reflect the assessment principles of consistency, clarity, transparency and equity.

 The Standing Committee on Assessment, acting on behalf of the University, will constitute a Standing Academic Misconduct Panel (StAMP) for each of the three faculties.
-The StAMP is a pool of staff comprised of nominated academic members of departments or centres within the faculty.
-Departments will normally provide two to three academic members of staff to their faculty StAMP, but will be asked to identify additional staff to cover in the event of extended period of absences of their StAMP representatives.
+The StAMP is comprised of nominated academic members of departments or centres within the faculty.
+Departments will normally provide two to three academic members of staff to their faculty StAMP, but will be asked to identify substitute members to cover in the event of extended period of absences of their StAMP representatives.

-When a case of academic misconduct requires the investigation of a StAMP, a panel will be formed and be chaired by a member of the department from which the affected module originates and two other members from the faculty of which their department is a member.
-This is to ensure a consistent approach to academic misconduct cases can be fostered whilst also sharing caseloads between members of staff.
+When a case of academic misconduct requires investigation by a StAMP, the investigating panel will be formed and will be chaired by a member of the department from which the affected module originates and two other members from the faculty of which their department is a member.
+This is to foster a consistent approach to academic misconduct cases whilst also sharing caseloads between members of staff.

-24.3.11 Probationary modules
+AM1.3.13 Probationary modules

 Some modules will be deemed to be 'probationary'.
-Suspected incidences of plagiarism and collusion that take place in probationary modules can be dealt with outside of the normal procedures, and exclusively within the department.
+Suspected incidents of plagiarism and collusion that take place in probationary modules can be dealt with outside of the normal procedures, and exclusively within the department.
 The emphasis in terms of response should be on the student correcting their errors and understanding of academic integrity, although a marks reduction will normally still be appropriate.
-Modules in Stage 1 of all undergraduate programmes are deemed to be probationary unless otherwise approved (see below), as are all modules offered by the International Pathway College at both Foundation Certificate and Pre-Masters level.
-Probationary modules in other stages of an undergraduate programme or anywhere on a Taught Postgraduate programme and non-probationary modules in Stage 1 of an undergraduate programme need the specific approval of the Standing Committee on Assessment.
+Modules in Stage 0 (Foundation) and 1 of all undergraduate programmes are deemed to be probationary unless otherwise approved (see below), as are all modules offered by the International Pathway College at both Foundation Certificate and Pre-Masters level.

+Probationary modules in other stages of an undergraduate programme or anywhere on a Taught Postgraduate programme and non-probationary modules in Stage 0 or 1 of an undergraduate programme need the specific approval of the Standing Committee on Assessment.
+In order to be approved as probationary the learning outcomes of the modules and assessments must include the development of writing and academic integrity skills.
 Boards of Examiners should keep a record of any modules exceptionally included or excluded as probationary.